Suppose that you are given the following simple database table called Employee that has 2 columns named Employee ID and Salary:

 You should remember that SQL uses sets as the foundation for most of its queries.
 So, the question is how can we use set theory to find the 2nd highest salary in the table above?
 Think about it on your own for a bit – even if you do not remember much about sets, the answer is very easy to understand and something that you might be able to come up with on your own.

-What if we try to exclude the highest salary value from the result set returned by the SQL that we run?
-Then we will be left with a new set of values where the highest value is actually the 2nd highest value in the original Employee table.
 So, if we can somehow select the highest value from a result set that excludes the highest value, then we would actually be selecting the 2nd highest salary value.
 Think about that carefully and see if you can come up with the actual SQL yourself before you read the answer that we provide below.
 Here is a small hint to help you get started: you will have to use the “NOT IN” SQL operator.

-Solution to finding the 2nd highest salary
+Solution to finding the 2nd highest salary in SQL

 Now, here is what the SQL will look like:

-WHERE Salary NOT IN (select MAX(Salary) from Employee )
+WHERE Salary NOT IN (SELECT MAX(Salary) FROM Employee )

-Running the SQL above would return us “450″, which is of course the 2nd highest salary in the Employee table.
+Running the SQL above would return us “450”, which is of course the 2nd highest salary in the Employee table.

 Subscribe to our newsletter for more free interview questions.